research-software-directory/research-software-directory/.github/ISSUE_TEMPLATE/00_security.md

 ---

-Please do not proceed to file this issue publicly; instead send an email to rsd at esciencecenter dot nl.
+Please do not proceed to file this issue publicly; instead send an email to ``rsd at esciencecenter dot nl``.